mediacloud/backend/doc/logging.markdown

 Logging
 ==============================

-We are transitioning to using Log4perl for all logging.
-The code still has lots of 'say STDERR' statements, but these should be gradually replaced with the below logging calls.
-New code should use the log4perl logging.

-The basic idea of log4perl is to send every log message with a category and priority and to associate those categories / priorities to appenders in a configuration file.
+We are using [`Log::Log4perl`](https://mschilli.github.io/log4perl/) (Log4perl) for all logging.
+The basic idea of Log4perl is to send every log message with a category and priority and to associate those categories / priorities to appenders in a configuration file.

-The mc log4perl configuration file is in log4perl.conf, and the default just logs all messages of WARN or above to STDERR:
+The Log4perl configuration file is in `log4perl.conf`, and the default just logs all messages of WARN or above to STDERR:

 ```